 Abstract:

-Flip-flow screens offer unique advantages for grading fine-grained materials.
-To address the problem of data inaccuracies monitoring caused by sensor quality vibration in the traditional contact measurement methods, this study constructed a non-invasive measurement system based on electrical and optical signals.
-A trajectory-tracking algorithm for the screen-body was developed to visually measure the kinematics of the screen-body.
-Employing the principle of laser-reflection distance measurements, optical measurements were performed on the kinematic information of the screen-plate.
-Based on WIFI and Bluetooth transmission of electrical signals, a tracer particle tracking technology was developed to electrically measure the kinematic information of mineral particles.
-Through the non-invasive measurement methods mentioned above, the intelligent fusion perception of kinematic information of the screening system's "screen-body, screen-plate, particle" has been achieved.
+Flip-flow screens offer unique advantages in grading fine-grained materials.
+To address inaccuracies caused by sensor vibrations in traditional contact measurement methods, we constructed a non-invasive measurement system based on electrical and optical signals.
+A trajectory tracking algorithm for the screen-body was developed to visually measure the kinematics.
+Employing the principle of laser reflection for distance measurement, optical techniques were performed to capture the kinematic information of the screen-plate.
+Additionally, by using Wi-Fi and Bluetooth transmission of electrical signals, tracer particle tracking technology was implemented to electrically measure the kinematic information of mineral particles.
+Consequently, intelligent fusion and perception of the kinematic information for the screen-body, screen-plate, and particles in the screening system have been achieved.